VolanDeVovan/testnet_manuals/starknet/README.md

 For starknet node you have to create account on alchemy.com and create application

 1. Register on alchemy.com
-2. Create application
+2. Create application (chain: ethereum, network: mainnet/goeril)
-Chain: Ethereum
-Network: Mainnet / Goeril
 3. Copy http link
 Example: https://eth-goerli.alchemyapi.io/v2/...